 About the California Table Grape Commission

 The California Table Grape Commission was established by an act of the state’s legislature in 1967.
 Approved by a grower referendum in 1968, the commission has been affirmed through grower referenda every five years since its inception.
-The commission’s importance to the state and its mandate – to maintain and expand markets for fresh California grapes and to create new and larger intrastate, interstate and foreign markets – was reaffirmed and its authorities broadened by the legislature in 1995, 1997 and again in 2001.
+The commission’s importance to the state and its mandate – to maintain and expand markets for fresh California grapes and to create new and larger intrastate, interstate, and foreign markets – was reaffirmed and its authorities broadened by the legislature in 1995, 1997 and again in 2001.
 The commission’s activities are divided into five areas: Research, Trade Management, Issue Management, Education and Outreach, and Advertising.

-Research: consumer, trade, viticulture, nutrition, technical and industry research – and its accompanying analysis – designed to identify, target and manage the key challenges and opportunities impacting the fresh California grape industry.
-This is the foundation of the commission’s work, providing the knowledge needed to understand complex issues, solve problems and ultimately drive demand.
+Research: consumer, trade, viticulture, nutrition, technical, and industry research – and its accompanying analysis – designed to identify, target and manage the key challenges and opportunities impacting the fresh California grape industry.
+This is the foundation of the commission’s work, providing the knowledge needed to understand complex issues, solve problems, and ultimately drive demand.

 Trade Management: working with the trade to increase volume movement for the fresh California grape category.
-Trade management work utilizes a variety of strategies to expand usage of California table grapes at the retail and foodservice levels.
+Trade management work utilizes a variety of strategies to expand usage of California table grapes primarily at the retail and foodservice levels.

-Issue Management: working with key stakeholders and decision makers to keep trade flowing both in the United States and internationally and respond to short-term incidents and long-term issues that threaten the economic strength of California’s fresh grape industry.
-Issue management involves working with agencies of the U.S. government at the county, state and federal levels and their counterparts in export markets – as well as with industry groups, health authorities and non-industry organizations.
+Issue Management: working with key stakeholders and decision makers to keep trade flowing both in the United States and internationally and to respond to short-term incidents and long-term issues that threaten the economic strength of California’s fresh grape industry.
+Issue management involves working with agencies of the U.S. government at the county, state, and federal levels and their counterparts in export markets – as well as with industry groups, health authorities, and non-industry organizations.
 It involves using a variety of disciplines to ensure the long-term continued movement of fresh California grapes field to market.